AzeHie/bike-app/PROJECT LOG.md

 ----

 3.5.2023
-Added first "dumb" test to the journeyItem.
+Added first "dummy" test to the journeyItem.
 Plan is to learn more about testing and add more unit tests to the project.